artecs-group/RL_MIG_scheduler/README.md

   Plots and allows to interact with the agent’s observations and decisions for a given workload.
 This is invaluable for debugging, understanding, and illustrating the agent’s behavior in specific scenarios.

 - **MIG Scheduling tool :file_folder: [GPU_MIG_scheduler/](https://github.com/Jorgitou98/RL_MIG_scheduler/tree/main/GPU_MIG_scheduler)**
   Enables optimized co‑execution of a set of tasks on a MIG‑capable GPU by following the decision policy of a pre‑trained agent from the Training tool.
+This tool also includes the FAR scheduler, presented in a [previous paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4958466), which can be used as an alternative to the RL agent.

 The folder [aux_scripts](https://github.com/Jorgitou98/RL_MIG_scheduler/tree/main/aux_scripts) contains some auxiliary scripts used for processing and plotting data for the paper.

 ## Requirements
-- **Training tool** and **Visualization tool**:
-  - Python 3.8 or newer
-- **MIG Scheduling tool**:
   - Python 3.8 or newer
   - NVIDIA GPU with MIG support (models A30, A100, H100, B100, B200)
   - CUDA Toolkit ≥ 11.0 (including NVML library)